Skip to main content

 Why does the propane company own my tank?

-It is a long-standing industry practice.
-The supplier installs the tank at little or no upfront cost, and in exchange you agree to refill exclusively from them.
-Refills priced into a leased-tank arrangement are typically higher than what an owner-operator could negotiate, because the dealer is amortizing the tank cost across your fills.
+It is a long-standing industry practice that lowers the barrier to getting started.
+The supplier installs the tank at little or no upfront cost and takes on its maintenance, inspection, and eventual replacement, and in exchange you agree to refill exclusively from them.
+Refills on a leased tank are typically priced higher than what an owner can negotiate, because the dealer recovers the tank cost and its upkeep across your fills.
+Whether that trade is worth it depends on how much you value low upfront cost and hands-off maintenance versus the freedom to shop on price.

 How much does it cost to buy a propane tank?